 Asher Garnett: your bodyguard, a traditional, eager to please person who thrives on duty, and whose family traditionally serve the Crown as guards.
-Asher is a year or two older than you, and you’ve known them since you were a young teenager
+Asher is your age, and you’ve known them since you were a pre teen

 Lord/Lady/Noble Laurie Beaumont: intense, aloof, outrageously wealthy heir to a financial empire.
 Beaumont works very hard, and is popular among some of the Archambault staff, but the teachers sometimes don’t quite know what to make of them or how to handle them.